khrj/volte-fix/README.md

 ``./install-local.sh 64`` if you're on a a64 or arm64 device

 ## Manually
+Set the following properties using setprop

+- persist.dbg.allow_ims_off to 1
+- persist.dbg.volte_avail_ovr to 1
+- persist.dbg.vt_avail_ovr to 1
+- persist.dbg.wfc_avail_ovr to 1
+- persist.sys.phh.ims.caf to true

 ### For a64 or arm64
-Copy the binder64/ims (don't copy the binder64 folder, only the ims folder inside it) folder to /system/priv-app and copy android.hardware.telephony.ims.xml to /system/etc/permissions
+Copy the binder64/ims (don't copy the binder64 folder, only the ims folder inside it) folder to /system/priv-app

 ### For arm
-Copy the binder32/ims (don't copy the binder32 folder, only the ims folder inside it) folder to /system/priv-app and copy android.hardware.telephony.ims.xml to /system/etc/permissions
+Copy the binder32/ims (don't copy the binder32 folder, only the ims folder inside it) folder to /system/priv-app

 # For dummies